NYPL/sfr-bookfinder-front-end/README.md

 ### Installation
 Clone the repo and run `npm install`.

-Then run `npm start` to start the local server at `localhost:3001`.
+For local development, run `npm run dev-start` to start the local server at `localhost:3001` with default environment variables.

+Configurations are environment specific with different values per environment so it's necessary to set the appropriate environment when starting the application.

 ### Dependencies